fabern/LWFBrook90.jl/README.md

 <!--- [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://fabern.github.io/LWFBrook90Julia.jl/dev)-->

 ## What is LWFBrook90Julia?
-Implementation of the LWF-BROOK90 hydrological model in Julia

-## Tell me more!

 The hydrological model LWF-BROOK90 is a 1D Soil Vegetation Atmosphere Transport (SVAT) model, that includes vertical soil water movement; soil and plant evapotranspiration; and snowpack, interception and groundwater storages.
 LWFBrook90Julia is an implementation of LWF-BROOK90 rewritten entirely in Julia.